 How to respond to HOA rules violations

-- Address it: Ignoring a violation won’t make it go away, and can make the situation much worse.
-Once you’ve received a violation notice, take steps to understand and correct the violation, and either pay or appeal the fine.
+- Address it.
+Ignoring a violation won’t make it go away, and can actually make the situation much worse.
+Once you’ve received a violation notice, take steps to understand and correct the violation, and either pay or appeal the fine, if there is one.

-- Don’t take it personally: Remember that the rules were created to keep the community safe and comfortable for residents, including you.
-You agreed to abide by the rules when you bought your home.
+- Don’t take it personally.
+Remember that the HOA’s rules were created to keep the community safe and comfortable for residents, including you.
+You also agreed to abide by the rules when you bought your home.

-- Communicate: While friendly face-to-face communication can address minor infractions or warnings, written communication and documentation helps create clarity for everyone involved.
-When you’ve been accused of an HOA rules violation, it’s best to address it in writing.
-If there are extenuating circumstances — like a family emergency that causes you to fall behind on lawn care — communicate that to your HOA manager.
-You don’t know if an exception might be made until you ask.
+- Communicate.
+While friendly face-to-face communication can address minor infractions or warnings, written communication and documentation helps create clarity for everyone involved.
+When you’ve been accused of an HOA rule violation, it’s best to address it in writing.
+If there are extenuating circumstances — like a family emergency that causes you to fall behind on lawn care — communicate that to your HOA property manager.
+You don’t know if an exception can be made until you ask.

-“Homeowners have the right to receive all documents that address rules and regulations governing the community association,” Bauman says.
-“Since association rules vary from community to community, common HOA violations also differ.”
+“Homeowners have the right to receive all documents that address rules and regulations governing the community association,” Bauman says, adding that “since association rules vary from community to community, common HOA violations also differ.”